AdobeDocs/experience-manager-cloud-service.en/help/forms/migrate-to-forms-as-a-cloud-service.md

 ## Paths of various AEM Forms-specific assets

-When you migrate from AEM Forms 6.5 to the cloud, you can locate the AEM Forms-specific assets at:
+When you migrate from AEM Forms 6.5 to the cloud service, you can locate the AEM Forms-specific assets at:

 * **Adaptive Forms**: You can find Adaptive forms at `/content/dam/formsanddocuments/`and `/content/forms/af`.
 For example, for an adaptive form titled WKND Registration add paths `/content/dam/formsanddocuments/wknd-registration` and `/content/forms/af/wknd-registration`.
 * **Form Data Model**: You can find all the Form Data Models at `/content/dam/formsanddocuments-fdm`.
 For example, `/content/dam/formsanddocuments-fdm/ms-dynamics-fdm`.